Love your lawn this October

 Now you need to feed & weed

-Once you’ve removed all that organic debris, apply a feed and moss control product (leaving the moss killer until now means that it will reach the base of the moss plants).
+Once you’ve removed all the organic debris, apply a feed and moss control product (leaving the moss killer until now means that it will reach the base of the moss plants).
 Be careful not to over-apply and ideally try to do it before heavy rain to help water it in.

 It’s not too late to aerate